up42/up42-py/docs/installation.md

 ## Development installation

-The development installation is only necessary if you want to contribute to up42-py or the documentation.
+The development installation is only necessary if you want to contribute to up42-py or its documentation.
 Please see the [developer readme](https://github.com/up42/up42-py/blob/master/README-dev.md) for the full installation instructions and further information.